 3. Slice 3 scallions thinly, separating the white/light green parts from the dark green parts.

-4. Drain one package of extra-firm tofu and pat dry with a paper towel.
+4. Drain one package of extra-firm or firm tofu and pat dry with a paper towel.
 Cut into small cubes.

 5. Scramble 2 eggs in a small bowl with a fork.

-7. Add 1 tablespoon of vegetable oil to a large nonstick skillet or wok.
+7. Add 1 tablespoon of vegetable oil to a large nonstick skillet, a well-seasoned cast iron skillet, or a wok.
 Bring to medium-high heat.
 Add tofu and stir occasionally until lightly browned on all sides (about 5-8 minutes).

 8. Remove from pan and add another tablespoon of oil, then add eggs.
 Scramble eggs for 2 minutes, or until fully cooked, breaking into pieces with a spatula.